 We are registered (licenced) as a mortgage broker in British Columbia.
-The Office of the Registrar of Mortgage Brokers at the British Columbia Financial Services Authority (formerly, the Financial Institutions Commission) regulates the mortgage brokering and lending activities of MICs under the Mortgage Brokers Act (British Columbia).
+The Office of the Registrar of Mortgage Brokers at the British Columbia Financial Services Authority regulates the mortgage brokering and lending activities of MICs under the Mortgage Brokers Act (British Columbia).
 The Registrar and the Mortgage Brokers Act do not regulate the capital raising and investment marketing activities of MICs which are subject to securities legislation and regulation.